 7. Create a smart schedule.

-It’s easy to want to get everyone’s individual lessons going right away in the morning, but mornings with littles might be smoother using family style learning.
+It’s easy to want to get everyone’s individual lessons going right away in the morning, but mornings with littles might be smoother using family-style learning.
 Many toddlers still take naps most days.
-If you’re blessed to have a toddler who naps, then this is your golden school time.
+If you’re blessed to have a toddler who naps, this is your golden school time.
 Use this quieter time of the day for one-on-one instruction with older children.

 One thing that I did for my children when I was homeschooling with babies and toddlers was to create a daily chart of all the self-directed things they needed to do, such as handwriting, reading, chores, cleaning room, piano practice, and listening to an audiobook.
 Despite what was going on with the toddlers or babies, they could work on those things independently.
 Then, when the baby was napping or happily playing, I would pull in my children for the things that I needed to do with them, according to when it worked for me.
 I didn’t have a schedule of when we were going to do things; I just knew the things I needed to get done with them, and I would do it when it was most convenient.